Introduction

 The objective of the YDC is to enable bright young students to interact with our renowned doctors and help them gain a better understanding of the benefits, challenges, and excitement of being a doctor, allowing them to make the best career choice for themselves.

-Students in grades 7th to 9th often stand at a critical juncture, torn between their own aspirations and external pressures—whether to pursue science or math, arts or commerce, and whether to follow passion or financial stability.
+Students in grades 8th to 10th often stand at a critical juncture, torn between their own aspirations and external pressures—whether to pursue science or math, arts or commerce, and whether to follow passion or financial stability.
 These decisions are further complicated by parental expectations, peer influence, and societal norms, which often overshadow a student’s natural aptitude and interests.

 Though parental pressure, peer pressure, and social commitments are frequently deciding factors in carving out the future, the student’s aspirations and aptitude should be considered as well.
-The ideal situation is to guide them so that they can live successful life while honoring their inherent abilities and interests.
+The ideal situation is to guide them so that they can live a successful life while honoring their inherent abilities and interests.

 Doctor as a profession